Twitch Channel Points Ideas for Viewer Redemptions

 - “Your Channel Name” Bucks

 2. Come up with an icon for your points.
 Channel points are found at the bottom of the chat box (both on the PC and mobile apps).
-You can set your icon for them – take this as a way to help brand your stream further.
+You’re given a feature where you can set your channel point icon for them – take this as a way to help brand your stream further.
 The icon can be something simple, especially since it essentially represents your channel’s “currency.”

 3. Set cooldowns for certain redemptions.
 Sometimes, viewers may redeem certain things one after the other, and this can cause an inconvenience (or even a problem).